 Without such proof, the student will not be admitted into the college.
 Immunizations are available in the Clinic for a fee.
-This fee varies each semester, so please feel free to call for information.
+This fee varies each semester, so please feel free to call the Clinic at (504) 282-4455 ext.
+8596 for information.
 Students who request exemption for medical reasons must provide documentation by a physician and be cleared for exemption by the campus medical director and the Dean of Students.